edauterman/larch/README.md

 python3 exp_totp.py     # 13 min
 python3 exp_pw.py       # 6 min
 ```
 These scripts will run experiments for FIDO2, TOTP, and password-based login respectively and output measurements to `larch/scripts/out_data`.
-The reference data files that we generates are included in `larch/scripts/ref_data` for comparison.
+The reference data files that we generated are included in `larch/scripts/ref_data` for comparison.

-Each experiment generates 2 ec2 instances, 1 client and 1 log server, and terminates the instances at the end of the experiment.
+Each experiment launches 2 ec2 instances, 1 client and 1 log server, and terminates the instances at the end of the experiment.
 If you interrupt an experiment (e.g. CTRL-C), please check the ec2 console to make sure that the instances are properly terminated.

 ## Plot figures